nandG12/Zero-Developer-Console/README.md

 # Zero-Developer-Console
-This is an web-application in Python Flask Module.
-This web-application is used for the static file deployments and automatically divide and purge and with other Options for Deployments Teams.
+Zero Developer Console is web-application used for the static file deployments and auto purge and with other options for Deployments Teams.

 In this project, I used different Modules and packages of python listed below.